Trails & Maps

 The BX Ranch was established in 1860 by Francis Jones Barnard, to breed horses for use in his successful stagecoach business called Barnard’s Express.
 The name BX is derived from ‘Barnard’s Express’.
 Hauling mail, passengers and freight, Barnard’s Express became one of the oldest, largest and longest running stagecoach companies in North America, delivering from Vancouver into the Rockies.

-By the 1880’s, the BX Ranch had expanded to about 7,000 acres of land with about 2,000 head of horses.
-Watch this interesting video about the colourful history of the BX Ranch https://youtu.be/D1H7ku914mI
+By the 1880’s, the BX Ranch had expanded to about 3,500 acres of land with hundreds of horses.

-8 Polson Greenway Multi-Use Path (29/30th Street)
+6 Polson Greenway Multi-Use Path (29/30th Street)

 EASY, paved, 2.3 km